-The Company has an emissions management program in place to track regulatory and policy changes, implement operational changes, and report compliance.
+The Corporation has an emissions management program in place to track regulatory and policy changes, implement operational changes, and report compliance.
 The Corporation continues to report its GHG emissions for electricity imports pursuant to provincial GHG reporting regulations.

-The BC government (the "Province") has enacted climate change legislation that frames BC's approach to reducing emissions and transitioning to a low-carbon economy.
-The Climate Change Accountability Act (formerly the Greenhouse Gas Reduction Targets Act) sets new legislated targets for reductions in GHG emissions.
+The BC government has enacted climate change legislation that frames BC's approach to reducing emissions and transitioning to a low-carbon economy.
+The Climate Change Accountability Act (formerly the Greenhouse Gas Reduction Targets Act) has set legislated targets for reductions in GHG emissions.